onehashai/onehash-connect/help/import-from-rocketchat.md

 # Import from Rocket.Chat

-You can import your current workspace into a Zulip organization.
-It's a great way to preserve your workspace history when you migrate to Zulip, and to make the transition easy for the members of your organization.
+You can import your current workspace into a OneHash Connect organization.
+It's a great way to preserve your workspace history when you migrate to OneHash Connect, and to make the transition easy for the members of your organization.

 The import will include your organization's: